 UC Berkeley is your lender.
-You will make your payments to Berkeley's contracted loan servicer, ACS.
+You will make your payments to Berkeley's contracted loan servicer, ECSI.

-Before leaving school or graduating, be sure to complete your Institutional Loan Exit Interview.
+Before leaving school or graduating, be sure to complete your Exit Loan Counseling.

-Keep your contact information up-to-date with Berkeley so that you receive important information about your repayment.
+Keep your contact information up-to-date with UC Berkeley and with ECSI so that you receive important information about your repayment.

 Toward the end of your 6-month grace period, you should receive information about beginning repayment.
 If you have not received anything at the beginning of the 6th month of your grace period, contact Berkeley at email@example.com.

-Cal Student Central is the destination for student university business related to financial aid, fees and billing, disbursements, registration, and enrollment.
+Cal Student Central is the destination for student inquiries related to financial aid, fees and billing, disbursements, registration, and enrollment.

 Cal Student Central